CU-CloudCollab/rais-service-cli/README.md

         --help - Show this message

     COMMANDS
         build           - Build a container
-        deploy   - Deploy a new microservice image help     - Shows a list of commands or help for one command images   - List microservice images in registry and local repository logs     - Show microservice logs
+    	cluster_details - Clusters and scaling groups associated with services deploy          - Deploy a new microservice image help            - Shows a list of commands or help for one command images          - List microservice images in registry and local repository logs            - Show microservice logs
     	push            - Push a local image to registry scale           - Scale microservice
-        services - List microservices manged by this tool status   - Display microservice status information
+    	scale_group     - Scale cluster via scaling group (see cluster_details for groups) services        - List microservices manged by this tool status          - Display microservice status information

-Each command follows format: project-cli [command] [service] [arguments]
+Each command follows format: project-cli [command] [service/target] [arguments]

 For example, get status for a given service: